VISIT OUR ART STORE ▶

 These two are very different colors, so cleaning the brush again is vital before using more green.

-Honestly, it's not my favorite color combo, but this example still shows that the method works.
-You can use any colors you like.
+Honestly, it’s not the artist’s favorite color combo, but this example still shows that the method works.
+Any colors can be used.

 Blend paints to achieve two-color wash